kaby76/Antlr4BuildTasks/Readme.md

 Antlr4 Tool that uses Java to generate a parser for all targets, including C#.

 To use this package, just include PackageReference's for Antlr4BuildTasks and the Antlr4.Runtime.Standard version you want to use.
-The rest is taken care by this tool.
+The rest is taken care of by this tool.

 # Installation of Prerequisites